Executive Search in Mexico: Leadership Demand Shaped by Nearshoring

 One of the most common challenges in executive hiring today is the pressure to move fast.

-According to McKinsey research on executive decision-making, leadership effectiveness in complex environments depends more on judgment than on experience alone.
+According to McKinsey research on executive decision-making, leadership effectiveness in complex environments depends more on judgement than on experience alone.
 In Mexico, where operational stakes are high and mistakes are costly, poor decisions made under time pressure tend to surface quickly.

-Executive Search in Mexico increasingly plays the role of slowing the process down just enough to avoid expensive mis-hires.
+Executive search in Mexico increasingly plays the role of slowing the process down just enough to avoid expensive mis-hires.

 Executive Search in Mexico: What leadership profiles are most in demand